carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - It is Saas that **creates and manages APIs from back-end systems running on AWS Compute** (EC2, AWS Lambda, etc).
   - It makes easy for developers to publish, maintain, monitor and secure APIs at any scale (auto-scaling).
   - Types - HTTP, WebSocket, and REST.
+- Options
   - It has caching capabilities to increase performance.
-- Allows you to track and control usage of API.
+  - Allows you to **track and control usage of API**.
 Set throttle limit (default 10,000 req/s) to prevent from being overwhelmed by too many requests and returns `429 Too Many Request` error response.
   - You can log results to CloudWatch
 - If you are using Javascript/AJAX that uses multiple domains with API Gateway, ensure that you have enable CORS on API Gateway.
+  - CORS: Cross-Origin Resource Sharing ==> It is a mechanism that allows restricted resources on a domain (eg: `example.com`) to be requested from another domain outside the domain from which the first resource was served (eg: `fonts.com`).
   - CORS is enforced by the client (Browser)
+- Use case: A company has created an application that stores data in an Amazon DynamoDB table.
+A web application is being created to display the data.
+Find a couple of designs for the web application using managed services that require minimal operational maintenance => 2 possible solutions:
+  - API Gateway REST API that invokes an AWS Lambda function.
+A Lambda proxy integration can be used, and this will proxy the API requests to the Lambda function which processes the request and accesses the DynamoDB table.
+  - API Gateway REST API to directly access data in DynamoDB.
+In this case a proxy for the DynamoDB query API can be created using a method in the REST API.

 ### AWS Global Accelerator